 Skilled medical malpractice attorneys help you in Baltimore and Washington, D.C.

-Schochor, Federico and Staton, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.